 Jeremiah 10:24 O LORD, correct me, but with judgment; not in your anger, lest you bring me to nothing.

 The purpose of prayer is to give us yet another greater opportunity—a tool to get in harmony with what God wants to do with a situation—to get in harmony with His will (not to get God to go along with us).
 Our destiny has already been determined.
-When He called us, our destiny is to be in His kingdom.
+When He called us, our destiny is to be in His Kingdom.
 Our destiny is to be a son of God.
 That is already set.
-He also knows where He wants us to serve in His kingdom.
+He also knows where He wants us to serve in His Kingdom.
 "I go and prepare a place for you."
 He has that in mind.

 Our destiny has been determined by God's calling, and He will not grant us anything that is outside that purpose.
 We can work things out for ourselves, and choose to believe that God granted our request; but that is not the same thing.
 He simply allowed us to "do our thing."
 He did not grant that request, and our working things out for ourselves very likely held us back, and probably made our course toward the Kingdom of God and preparing for that more difficult than it otherwise would have been.

 Brethren, what I am talking about here are the events of life involving moral, ethical, and spiritual choices.
-Whether we choose a red or a blue car doesn't amount to a hill of beans morally; but whether we buy a car at all, or some other expensive purchase, when family needs cry for something else—this is another situation altogether.
+Whether we choose a red or a blue car does not amount to a hill of beans morally; but whether we buy a car at all, or some other expensive purchase, when family needs cry for something else—this is another situation altogether.
 That choice may have impact on character, and therefore on destiny.
 Brethren, some of us are tough nuts to crack.
 We are really stiff-necked, opinionated, and self-willed.
 Sometimes it is because of ignorance.

 So, much of the question still remains: Why pray?
 If God already knows, why pray?
 If God knows the end from the beginning, why pray?